cop3402fall19/grader-scripts/README.md

     cd

-(Note: if your repository was cloned inside the syllabus/projects directory, then `cd /vagrant` instead)
+(Note: if your repository was cloned inside the syllabus/projects directory and you are using vagrant, then `cd /vagrant` instead)

 Clone the repository